faithvoid/VoyagerNX/README.md

 The source code for the Elite Force game, cgame, and ui code is not included as it remains under a non-free license.

+## Installation
+- Download latest release files
+- Copy to /switch/ folder on your SD card, along with the baseEF folder from Holomatch (which can be acquired legally for free from holomat.ch). **Do not overwrite any files!**
+- Launch via regular HBMenu (NOT Applet mode!)

+## Bugs
+- Sleep mode crashes the game and sometimes Atmosphere.
+This has been reported in other ioquake3 ports on the Switch (ie; iortcw), so I'm not sure where to begin diagnosing the issue.
+- Solo Match leads to a softlock at the end of every match.
+This can be worked around by using "Multi Match" to create a bot match instead.
+If you end up softlocked, you can close the game by pressing Down to open a terminal, pressing L to bring up a virtual keyboard, typing "/quit", pressing Return, then pressing Enter twice, which should get you back to HBMenu.

 ## Compiling

 Lilium Voyager is compiled using `make`.
 For details see [building ioquake3](http://wiki.ioquake3.org/Building_ioquake3) and the [ioquake3 readme](README-ioq3.md).

+To compile VoyagerNX, make sure your DevKitPro environment is properly set up and run "make -f Makefile.nx"

 The Visual Studio project files are not supported.